SteeltoeOSS/Documentation/articles/steeltoe-3-2-2-adds-kube-service-bindings.md

 ```

-To use the experimental provider, you need to first add a reference to the [Steeltoe.Extensions.Configuration.Kubernetes.ServiceBinding](https://www.nuget.org/packages/Steeltoe.Extensions.Configuration.Kubernetes.ServiceBinding) NuGet package.
+To use the experimental provider, you need to add a reference to the [Steeltoe.Extensions.Configuration.Kubernetes.ServiceBinding](https://www.nuget.org/packages/Steeltoe.Extensions.Configuration.Kubernetes.ServiceBinding) NuGet package.
-Open your projects .csproj file and add a package reference resembling the following:
+You can do this via the NuGet Package Manager or by opening your project's csproj file and adding the package directly, as shown below.
 ```xml
 <ItemGroup>
 ...